concord-consortium/teaching-teamwork/readme.md

 ### JSON File Format

-A description of the JSON file format can be found [json-file-formats.md](here).
+A description of the JSON file format can be found in the [json-file-formats.md](json-file-formats.md) file.

 ## PIC